NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 The number of cold calls a decision-maker receives daily depends on their role, the size of the team, and the industry.
 In most cases, there are many.
 With this daily flood of calls and emails, many buyers are reluctant to get on a call.

-To engage this fatigued prospect, you’ll need some creative sales strategies to ensure you provide value in every interaction.
 This will allow you to differentiate yourself from others, which becomes easier when you start engaging prospects on multiple channels.

 5. Managing high agent turnover and burnout

 Skilled B2B telemarketers are valuable, but burnout is high.
 This is often a technical problem, not just a human one.
-When agents have to fight their tools — like a clunky CRM, a separate dialer, and no easy way to see past interactions — it leads to frustration, exhaustion, and high turnover.
+When agents have to fight their tools like a clunky CRM, a separate dialer, and no easy way to see past interactions, it leads to frustration, exhaustion, and high turnover.

-Retaining top talent means providing them with a seamless, unified tech stack that works for them, not against them.
+Retaining top talent means providing them with a unified tech stack that works for them, not against them.

 6. Staying compliant with TCPA & GDPR